paslandau/dictionary-decompounder/readme.md

  - don-au-dampf-schiff-fahrt[s]-gesellschaft[s]-kapitän

 Now, "donau-dampf-schiff-fahrt[s]-gesellschaft[s]-kapitän" is the one we're looking for and we can get that by using the `$preferLessParts` option on the `DecompoundFilter`.
 This option assures that decompoundings with less parts are weighted higher than decompoundings with more parts.
-Activing this filter and using the `filterBest()` method yields the desired result:
+Activating this filter and using the `filterBest()` method yields the desired result:

 ```php